Home / Communities / Soil Mixing

 David Miller, P.E.

-David Miller is the Executive Director, Geotechnical Operations for Forgen with 36 years specializing in ground improvement techniques, especially Deep Soil Mixing.
-He has completed projects in the United States, Canada, Australia and New Zealand involving jet grouting; deep and shallow soil mixing; He worked on the first multi auger project in the US at the Jackson Lake Dam.
-One of the first large diameter (12 foot) soil mixing applications.
-He handled fast track soil mixing on levee systems for emergency repairs from hurricane Katrina: Multiple cutoff walls up to 135-foot deep using DSM on levees.
-DSM for seal slab and stabilization for a railroad grade separation.
-Treatment for the stabilization of Dams for liquefaction prevention; Wharf repair following the 2011 earthquake in Christchurch, New Zealand; Excavation support and groundwater cutoff for major high-rise construction in San Francisco.
-Project Director for 3 Task Orders for the USACE totaling16 miles of soil mixed cutoff wall.
-He actively participated in finalizing the DFI’s Guide Specifications on soil mixing.
-He has his engineering degree from the University of Texas; and a Registered Professional Engineer – Texas.
-He has published papers on the use, specification and quality of soil mixing along with case studies.
+David Miller, P.E., of ADM Consulting has 36 years of experience specializing in ground improvement techniques, especially deep soil mixing.
+He has completed projects in the U.S., Canada, Australia and New Zealand involving jet grouting and deep and shallow soil mixing.
+Miller worked on the first multi-auger project in the U.S. at the Jackson Lake Dam, one of the first large-diameter (12 ft) soil mixing applications.
+He has handled fast-track soil mixing on levee systems for emergency repairs from Hurricane Katrina; multiple cutoff walls up to 135-ft deep using DSM on levees; DSM for seal slab and stabilization for a railroad grade separation; treatment for the stabilization of dams for liquefaction prevention; wharf repair following the 2011 earthquake in Christchurch, New Zealand; and excavation support and groundwater cutoff for major high-rise construction in San Francisco.
+He served as the project director for three Task Orders for the USACE totaling16 miles of soil mixed cutoff wall.
+He actively participated in finalizing DFI’s Guidelines for Soil Mixing.
+Miller earned his bachelor’s degree in architectural engineering from the University of Texas at Austin and is a registered professional engineer in Texas.
+He has published several papers on the use, specification and quality of soil mixing along with case studies.
+Miller has previously served as executive director, geotechnical operations for Forgen; project director for Bauer Foundations; and senior vice president for Raito.

 Fundamentals